Jsadamiec/automatic-octo-guacamole/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+  The Year, model, ownner name, the tag number, purchase price and the tax that the ownner should paid for this registration.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.